horsemaker/neogcamp-levelZero-only-concepts/lecture-8-is-your-birthday-lucky/README.md

 ### What is a `<div>`?
 - It is a container that is used to group the content together
-- Non-Semantic HTML - does not represent anything can be styled using the class and id attributes
+- Non-Semantic HTML - does not represent anything
+- Can be styled using the class and id attributes
 ### When to use a `<div>`?
 - The `<div>` element should only be used when no other semantic element (such as `<article>` or `<nav>`) is appropriate.